 When riding on gravel and paved roads, you quickly forget that the Seatpacker is attached to the bike behind you.
 There’s no bouncing or noise, even when you ride over washboard.
 The balance of the bike isn’t changed a bit either, even when the bag is stuffed to the gills with heavier items including food.

 I think the Arkel Seatpacker 15L is a keeper, although I think the seat bag itself is rather overbuilt and could really be made with lighter weight material.
-When I go bikepacking, I hang a 19 g waterproof cuben fiber stuff sack on my front handlebars and the contrast between the two bags couldn’t be greater.
+When I go bikepacking, I hang a 19 g waterproof Dyneema stuff sack on my front handlebars and the contrast between the two bags couldn’t be greater.
 Still, the advantages of the Arkel Seatpacker 15L bikepacking bag far outweigh my minor quibbles with it and it’s a real pleasure to use on trips.

 Weight of seat bag: 440 g / .95 lbs